-Does your small business need an employee
+Does your small business need an employee handbook?

 To many business owners, an employee handbook may sound like the kind of bureaucratic red tape that only large corporations need to worry about.
 And some may not know what it is or even have thought about it.
 But, in fact, once you start employing more than a handful of employees, a handbook can be very valuable.

 In this tutorial, you’ll learn how to write an employee handbook.
 Discover exactly what an employee handbook is, why your small business may need one, and what should go in it.
-We’ll also look at some useful templates and examples to help get you started making your own small business employee handbook.
+We’ll also look at some useful templates to help get you started making your own small business employee handbook.

 1. What Is an Employee Handbook?